-Further to a directive from the Minister of Energy (Minister), the Ontario Energy Board (OEB), of its own motion, is commencing this proceeding to amend the electricity transmission licence1 of Hydro One Networks Inc. (Hydro One) to require it to develop and seek approvals for three new transmission line projects.
+Further to a directive from the Minister of Energy (Minister), the Ontario Energy Board (OEB), of its own motion, is commencing this proceeding to amend the electricity transmission licence1 of Hydro One Networks Inc. (Hydro One) to require it to develop and seek approvals for a transmission line project.